-Cold water immediately heads to your shower, while hot water heads to the water heater first, which is why showers always start off cold.
+One stream - your cold water - immediately heads to your shower, while the other stream of water heads to the water heater first, which is why showers always start off cold.
 Then, the hot water joins the cold in the pipes behind your shower wall.
 Your shower valve controls how much of each passes through depending on the set temperature.

-Clearly, the valves and trim play an essential role in your working shower.
+Clearly, valves play an essential role in your working shower.

-The trim is the handle and the piece of metal which controls both the operation and temperature of your shower.
+The trim for your shower is typically comprised of the handle and the piece of metal which controls both the operation and temperature of your shower.

-Single handle shower trims are the most popular because, in many states, two handle trims are not allowed.
+Single handle shower trims are the most popular because, in many states, two handle trims are not allowed for greater water conservation.
 With a dual handle trim, one handle controls the hot water while another controls the cold.
 If the cold is never turned on, hot water temperatures can be dangerous and scald you.
 Single handles always have some cold water being mixed with hot to prevent scalding.